dereuromark/cakephp-queue/docs/README.md

 Some tasks will not be triggered from the console, but from the APP code.
 You will need to use the model access for QueueTask and the createJob() function to do this.

-The `createJob()` function takes two arguments.
-The first argument is the name of the type of job that you are creating.
-The second argument can take any format and will be passed as a parameter to the `run()` function of the worker.
+The `createJob()` function takes three arguments.
+- The first argument is the name of the type of job that you are creating.
+- The second argument is optional, but if set must be an array of data and will be passed as a parameter to the `run()` function of the worker.
+- The third argument is options (`'notBefore'`, `'priority'`, `'group'`).

 For sending emails, for example: